Skip to Content

 Learn more about how to care for the Queen of the Night flowers.

-Here’s another so-called “Night-Blooming Cereus,” a straggling cactus native to the Sonoran and Chihuahuan deserts of the American Southwest and northern Mexico.
+Here’s an Arizona queen of the night, “Night-Blooming Cereus,” a straggling cactus native to the Sonoran and Chihuahuan deserts of the American Southwest and northern Mexico.

 The Arizona Queen of the Night or Deer-Horn Cactus, which often leans and curls upon sturdy desert shrubs such as ironwood for support, is near-legendary for its midsummer blooms.
 Its attractive, extremely fragrant, trumpet-shaped white flowers burst out after dusk in June or July, most blooms appearing for only one night and shutting when hit with early sunshine.
 Hawk moths are the prime pollinators.